 Support the Library

 The UCSF Library and Center for Knowledge Management is an invaluable and comprehensive resource for UCSF students, faculty, staff, and trainees, as well as doctors, nurses, and health care providers at UCSF and all over the Bay Area.
-Additionally, its unique online resources are utilized by students, caregivers, researchers, and UCSF alumni around the world.
+Its unique online resources are utilized by students, caregivers, researchers, and UCSF alumni around the world.

 If you are interested in supporting the newly implemented UCSF Open Access Policy that will make UCSF faculty research freely available online, please contact Gary Bernard, Director of Development for School Programs.